kyma-project/kyma/docs/kyma/docs/04-05-aks-installation.md

     docker push {YOUR_DOCKER_LOGIN}/kyma-installer:latest
     ```

-4. Prepare the deployment file.
+4. Prepare the deployment file:

     - Run this command if you use the `xip.io` default domain:
     ```